 Determine the numerical value for the grade received in the class by using the chart above.
 Multiple the numerical value by the number of credits the class was taken for.
 This number is the quality points for the class.
 Repeat these steps for each class taken during the semester.
 Add all of the quality points together, and divide by the total number of credits taken during that specific semester.
 The resulting number is the term GPA.

-No. Fairfield University does not send out copies of grades to students or parents.
-All posted grades are available by logging into my.Fairfield.
-If a student needs a paper copy of his/her grades, he/she may request a transcript.
+Fairfield University does not send out copies of grades to students or parents.
+All posted grades are available in Workday.
+Students can grant specified access (including to their grades) using Third-Party Access in Workday.
+If a student needs a paper copy of their grades, they may generate an unofficial transcript in Workday or request an official transcript from Parchment.

 Personal Information FAQs